joaquinpelle/Skylight.jl/docs/src/spacetimes.md

 ## Abstract types

-The spacetimes in `Skylight` are organized in a hierarchy of types that serve to leverage Julia's type system and multiple dispatch to define common behaviors.
+The spacetimes in `Skylight` are organized in a hierarchy of types that leverage Julia's type system and multiple dispatch to define common behaviors.
 All `Skylight` spacetimes are subtypes of the abstract type [`AbstractSpacetime`](@ref).
 For example, the abstract type `AbstractBlackHoleSpacetime` is a subtype of `AbstractSpacetime` and is used to define spacetimes that have an event horizon.
 This common feature among all black hole spacetimes is used, for example, to define a common callback for all of them which prevents geodesic integration too close to an event horizon, avoiding numerical instabilities.
 In turn, the abstract type `AbstractKerrSpacetime` represents a Kerr spacetime and has the various concrete Kerr spacetimes, in different coordinate systems, as subtypes.
 For reference, the following are the abstract spacetime types defined in `Skylight`:

 ```@docs
 Skylight.AbstractSpacetime